 Universities will take measures such as cutting budgets, firing faculty advisers, denying open records requests and occasionally taking lawsuits against student publications to keep the truth from circulating.
 Through three news articles, this project addresses this history and its implications, examples of the types of behavior that characterize this conflict and case studies of two schools in particular, Western Kentucky University and the University of North Alabama.

 Orland, Joanna, "Student Journalists Fight to Protect First Amendment Rights on College Campuses" (2019).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1088.

 Creative Commons License